code-chimp/code-chimp.github.io/content/about/index.md

 ## Where I am

-I live in Omaha, NE with my wife, daughter and three very random rescue dogs.
+I live in Omaha, NE with my wife, daughter, two random rescue dogs, and four mildly psychotic cockatiels.
 Even though I am not wild about winters here in the Midwest, I cannot seem to talk my wife into moving anywhere else so I am stuck here for the time being.
 In my spare time I like experimenting with different programming languages and frameworks.
 When my family manages to get me out of the house I enjoy walking our local [botanical gardens][laur], [world class zoo][hdz], or one of [our many][dur] -